UmbraServus/atlas-higher_level_programming/python-if_else_loops_functions/README.md

 - changes all letters in a str to uppercase

 ### 9-print_last_digit.py
-- returns last digit of the number.
+- returns and prints last digit of the number.

+### 10-add.py
+- adds two ints together.

+## 11-